StatVisions/allentaxes/README.md

 7-filenames: I'm going to need to change the file names to something that mean something to a tax person or the person who will maintain the thing will be lost next year.

-9-Medicade: If AGI is less than 100% then we need something that says “MediCaid Eligible”

 completed issues